scottwesley31/surfs_up/README.md

 It's clear from this figure that most of the time the temperature is somewhere between 70-75°F (most notably 70-71°F which is consistent with the summary statistics).

 ## Summary

+### June Temperature Trends in Oahu
+- On average, the temperature in June is around 74.9°F. The June temperatures do not tend to deviate far from the mean (standard deviation of 3.357417).
+- Despite a large range of 65-85°F, the dataset shows that the upper quartile is between 75-77°F and the lower quartile is between 73-75°F meaning the temperature rarely gets as low as 65°F or as high as 85°F.
+- Most of the time the temperature is somewhere between 70-79°F (most notably 74-75°F) as seen in the histogram above.

+### December Temperature Trends in Oahu
+- On average, the temperature in December is around 71.0°F. The December temperatures do not tend to deviate far from the mean (standard deviation of 3.745920).
+- Despite a large range of 69-83°F, the dataset shows that the upper quartile is between 71-74°F and the lower quartile is between 69-71°F meaning the temperature does tend to be closer to the lower range and rarely ever gets as hot as 83°F.